-Fabric buildings are naturally non-conductive.
-This will keep the inside of the building much cooler than the inside of a steel building.
+Fabric buildings have non-conductive properties.
 Steel sitting in the sun will be warm, even hot, to the touch – even hours after the sun goes down.
 In contrast, fabric will not retain heat from the sun or the outside environment.
-Keeping the outside out is one advantage fabric buildings have for commodity storage.

 There are several ways to add ventilation to fabric buildings.
 A well-ventilated building is key to successful commodity storage.
-Keeping fresh air moving along the entire pile helps keep commodities (especially grain) cool, preventing spoilage and hot spots that can cause the grain to “bake” or even start a fire.
+Keeping fresh air moving along the entire pile helps keep commodities cool.

-Many building types use open end walls or end wall vents for ventilation.
-This type of ventilation relies on air coming in through one side of the building and blowing all the way down the length of the building.
+End wall ventilation relies on air coming in through one side of the building and blowing all the way down the length of the building.
 It’s difficult to keep a large building ventilated this way – unless there is a constant wind blowing into the building, there will naturally be dead air spots near the center of the building.
 Adding the number of end wall vents required for a large building can increase the building cost significantly.

-Fabric buildings can keep air moving over all the grain by adding ventilation under the overhangs and at the peak.
+Legacy buildings keep air moving over all the grain by adding ventilation under the overhangs and at the peak.
 Soffit ventilation allows fresh air to enter the length of the building from both sides – minimizing dead air spots within the building.
 This fresh air then pushes hot air out of the building through peak vents.
-The new cool air is lower to the ground and closer to the grain pile, and heat’s natural tendency to rise will keep it flowing out the top vent.

 A passive air system like this keeps the commodity storage price low.
 Once the ventilation system is installed in the fabric building, it requires no maintenance.
 No matter how corrosive the environment or how heavy your stored material, there are no vents and no fans to corrode or clog.
 There’s no cost to run the ventilation system, and there’s no worry that it will quit during a particularly dry or hot spell.